londonskittles.co.uk

 Fender The diagram shows the fender normally encountered by a left hander.
 Pins 3, 5, 6, 7 and 9 standing.
 (Numbering front to back left to right)

-Floorer A shot which knocks all nine pins over as in this video clip.
+Floorer A shot which knocks all nine pins over.

 Gates of Hell See the diagram.
 Almost impossible to get without the aid of a dead.
 Pins 7 and 8 standing.
 (Numbering front to back left to right)